 1030, 1230, 1500 (sometimes 1430) on Sunday; also special occasions.
 Parsifal quarters.
 Public tours Wed-Sat 1pm (fee)

 Largest carillon in the world from its original installation until 1960; still the heaviest; first installation here had electro-pneumatic assist (3 volume levels) on 6 largest bells.
 Out of action 2000-04 (except for the five swinging bells) during renovation by Tim Hurd; rededicated Sept.2004; Vanbergen/Heiligerlee bells removed to storage in church basement until acquired by B.A.Sunderlin in 2017.
-See BIRMINGHAM - FPC, USA - AL for original keyboard from Park Avenue, though matching practice keyboard is on display on 20th floor of tower.
+Practice keyboard on 21st floor.
+See BIRMINGHAM - FPC, USA - AL for original keyboard from Park Avenue, though its matching practice keyboard is on display on 9th floor of tower.
 Jan.2020: Tower reopened for public tours.

 Traditional carillon of 74 bells Pitch of heaviest bell is C in the bass octave Transposition is down 5 semitone(s) Keyboard range: F G / F D 33 There is one missing bass semitone 58 bells were recast or replaced in 2003 by Whitechapel Prior history: In 1956, the instrument was enlarged to 74 bells with bells made by vanBergen (0 bells remain from that work.)
 In 1931, the instrument was enlarged to 72 bells by Gillett & Johnston (4 bells were added in and/or remain from that work.)
 In 1925, the instrument was begun with 53 bells by Gillett & Johnston (12 bells remain from that work.)
 Auxiliary mechanisms: S5Q4H Tower details: Height of console: 98 meters above ground Height of lowest level of bells: 90 meters above ground Height of highest level of bells: 103 meters above ground Belfry openness: 62% Year of latest technical information source is 2003